google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 You may not care to see in your call stack the internal functions of third-party libraries and frameworks which you use in your project.
-Use the *Blackbox Third-Party Code* feature of DevTools to omit third-party files from your call stacks.
+Use the **Blackbox Third-Party Code** feature of DevTools to omit third-party files from your call stacks.

 To blackbox a file:

-1. Open the *Sources* panel of DevTools.
+1. Open the **Sources** panel of DevTools.

 1. Right-click on the file you wish to blackbox.

-1. Select *Blackbox Script*.
+1. Select **Blackbox Script**.

 In the animation below, the user triggers a breakpoint.
-The call stack populates, and you can see a couple of third-party functions in the call stack.
-The user then blackboxes the third-party script, and you see that the third-party functions are now hidden from the call stack.
+DevTools populates the call stack.
+You can see a couple of third-party functions in the call stack.
+The user then blackboxes the third-party script by right-clicking on the script file and selecting **Blackbox Script**.
+DevTools automatically hides the third-party functions from the call stack.

-{% animations animations/blackbox.mp4 %}
+{% animation animations/blackbox.mp4 %}

-To remove a blackbox, right-click on the file again and select *Stop Blackboxing*.
+To remove a blackbox, right-click on the file again and select **Stop Blackboxing**.

 ## Data manipulation